ischekoldin/telecom-dashboard-server/readme.md

-# UnNotate Server
+# Telecom Dashboard Server

-UnNotate server is a backend for UnNotate note taking app.
+Telecom Dashboard server is a backend for Telecom Dashboard, a demo client area of a telecommunications company.
-The frontend is built using:
+The backend is built using:
  * Node.js
  * Postgres
  * JWT